How to Auto-Index Documents Arriving via FTP

 Add a Loop over the file list.
 Inside it, run a Connector step against your tracking store - for example mongodb find-documents with { "fileKey": "{{ file.name }}-{{ file.modifiedAt }}" }.
 Using both name and modified-at as the key means an updated version of a file will re-index automatically.
 Follow with a Condition that continues only when no record is found.

-Step 4: Download and Extract
+Step 4: Download the File

 - PDF - call pdf